AlbertoV5/TouchOSC-Betov5/README.md

 4. Install Realearn.
 Load up the Realearn preset beto-alpha and edit it to your liking.
 More details on the User Guide.
 5. Tweak the beto5.ReaperOSC and beto5-alpha.tosc files if you like.
 I always bypass track VU for performance but it does look nice.

+## Contents

+1. beto5-alpha.tosc is the file you open with your tablet.
+2. Data/helgoboss/realearn/presets/main/beto-alpha.json is the file you open from Realearn which reads the Connection #1 messages.
+3. OSC/beto5.ReaperOSC is the file that you set on REAPER's OSC preferences which reads the Connection #2 messages.

 ## [User Guide](UserGuide.md)

 ## Contact